 Malware comes in all shapes and sizes.
 Almost all malware damages the device and violates the privacy of the user.
-The severity of malware can differ greatly.
-Some malware is just slightly annoying because it will show you adds or install a taskbar in your browser.
+The severity of the damage can differ greatly, however.
+Some types of malware are just slightly annoying.
+This might mean it'll occasionally show you ads or install a taskbar in your browser.

 However, other types of malware come with severe safety risks.
 For instance, they might steal important information off your device, delete your important files, or send harmful emails to your contacts.
 That's why it's so incredibly important to protect your device against malware.